Searchers Queries Teach Google About Entity Attributes

-Those queries can help Google populate its knowledge base with more information as well.
+Those queries can also help Google populate its knowledge base with more information as well, about entity attributes

-When Google collects information about entities – people, places, and things, including products and brands, it might collect information about entities as well as information about attributes associated with those entities.
+When Google collects information about entities – people, places, and things, including products and brands, it might collect facts about those entities and information about entity attributes.

 A couple of days ago, the Google Research Blog told us about how it might include that kind of factual information in search results, what they called Structured Snippets.
-In that post, Google gave us the news that Google finds information like this from Tables across the web.
+In that post, Google gave us the news that Google finds information like, such as entity attributes, like this from tables across the web.

-Information about entities is all over the Web, and it also fills queries people perform when they search on the Web.
-Considering that these queries are representative of things people look for when they search, they seem like a good source of information to use to find out more about entities and associated facts about them.
+Information about entities and entity attributes is all over the Web, and it also fills queries people perform when they search on the Web.
+Considering that these queries are representative of things people look for when they search, they seem like a good source of information to use to find out more about entity attributes – the entities and associated facts about them.

-The patent describes how it might treat entities and attributes in queries if they include proper names, or somewhat generic attributes (it might ignore them).
-But what I found interesting was how Google tried to use linguistic patterns to try to find, identify and extract entities and attributes associated with them.
+The patent describes how it might treat entity attributes in queries if they include proper names, or somewhat generic attributes (it might ignore them).
+But what I found interesting was how Google tried to use linguistic patterns to try to find, identify, and extract entities and entity attributes.

 This process can be done without human oversight or intervention.
 It involves using search query logs to see what queries people searched for.

-I took the following examples of linguistic patterns that Google might use to identify entities and attributes related to them from the patent.
+I took the following examples of linguistic patterns that Google might use to identify entities and entity attributes from the patent.

 Inferring attributes from search queries